bollasap/belief-propagation-for-stereo/README.md

 # Loopy Belief Propagation for Stereo Matching (Sum-Product, Max-Product, Min-Sum)

-MATLAB implementation of Loopy Belief Propagation (LBP) for stereo matching, featuring Sum-Product, Max-Product, and Min-Sum message-passing algorithms for disparity estimation.
+MATLAB implementations of Loopy Belief Propagation (LBP) for stereo matching, featuring Sum-Product, Max-Product and Min-Sum message-passing algorithms for disparity estimation.

 ## Input Image
 The Tsukuba stereo image that used as input.